kvutien/kvutien.github.io/index.md

 # What can I do now for Machu Picchu?
 Thank you for having read until here.
 Machu Picchu is looking for 3 kinds of participants.
 ## Participate as Humanitarian
 Machu Picchu is in continuous development.
 At this stage, the [Pepito disguises](https://pepito-disguises-rinkeby-v011.netlify.app/) is available to create a disguise, store the data on IFPS/OrbitDB, store the addresses on the blockchain.
-The road is still long, but let's do it together, find the funding and derive the Pepito disguises to satisfy your own needs.
+The road is still long, but let's do it together.
+Let's find the funding and derive together the Pepito disguises to satisfy your own needs.

 ## Contribute as developer
 Machu Picchu has won several prizes in recent hackathons.
 Contact us if you feel that there is a hackathon that has a theme that is close to Machu Picchu's technologies.